Pomax/lightroom-catalog-helper/README.md

 ## How to use this helper

-This is a browser-based helper utility that uses [node.js](https://nodejs.org), and can be invoked as:
+This is a browser-based helper utility that uses [node.js](https://nodejs.org), which I would **strongly recommend** installing using [nvm-sh](https://github.com/nvm-sh/nvm) on Linux/MacOS, or [nvm-windows](https://github.com/coreybutler/nvm-windows#install-nvm-windows) on Windows.
+Do not use the website's own installer, or a community PPA, or even `brew`.

+With Node.js installed, [clone this repo](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) (or fork it to your own account, and then clone that instead) or [downloading and unpacking](https://github.com/Pomax/lightroom-catalog-helper/archive/master.zip), you will need to install the required Node dependencies using:

 ```
-node index.js -p 8080 -c "the/path/for/your/catalog.lrcat"
+npm start -- -p 8080 -c "the/path/for/your/catalog.lrcat"
 ```

-With the following supported flags:
+The main part in this command is `npm start`, with `--` indicating that we're going to pass some runtime flags, followed by (in the above standard call example) the runtime flags for port number and catalog filepath.

+**note**: this might take a bit longer the first time you do so, because it will check that all dependencies are installed, and install them—*locally*, not globally—prior to running the utility.

+### runtime flags

+The following runtime flags are supported:

 flag | description
 -|-